Mu-Wahaj/OOPs-journey-/README.md

 ---

+---

-🌱 Why This Repo Exists
+## 📌 Why This Repo Exists

-This repository serves as:

-A learning log to track my progress in OOP.

-A reference guide I can revisit for concepts and examples.

-A portfolio piece to showcase my understanding of OOP.

-##🤝 Contribution & Feedback

-This repo is mainly for my personal learning,but suggestions are welcome.

-Feel free to fork the repo, open issues, or submit pull requests.
+This repository is a **personal learning hub** for practicing Object-Oriented Programming (OOP) in C++.
+It helps me track my journey, organize code examples, and share my learning process with others.

+---

-##📜 License
+## 📜 License

-This project is licensed under the MIT License – you’re free to use, modify, and share.
+This project is licensed under the **MIT License** – you are free to use, modify, and distribute this code with attribution.

+---
+---

+## ⭐ Support

-#⭐ If you liked this project, don’t forget to star the repo!
+**⭐ If you liked this project, don’t forget to star the repo!**

-##*happy coding*
+It helps me stay motivated and keeps this journey alive.
+## HAPPY CODING
+---